Your first date is done and dusted. You had a great time last night.

 4. What did you say at the end of your date?

-When you are your date parted ways, what was said?
+When you ande your date parted ways, what was said?

 Did you both express a clear interest in a second date?
 If so, you can probably afford to leave it a little longer before texting.

-They know where they stand in terms of how interested you are and hopefully won’t be worrying about whether you liked them.
+They know where they stand in terms of how interested you are and hopefully won’t worry about whether you liked them.

 If you told them that you’d text them in the week, make good on this promise.